 Management rights is a term which defines those areas over which management exercises exclusive decision-making authority.
 These rights are spelled out in Section 7106 of the Federal Service Labor-Management Relations Statute.
 There are two categories of management rights, “mandatory” or reserved rights, and “permissive” rights.

 Rights reserved to management under Section 7106(a)(1) governing general management practices include the authority to determine the agency’s mission, budget, organization, number of employees, and internal security practices.
 Reserved rights under Section 7106(a)(2) governing employment practices include the authority to: hire, assign, direct, lay off, retain, suspend, remove, reduce in grade or pay, or take other disciplinary action against employees, assign work, make determinations with regard to contracting out, determine the personnel by which agency functions will be performed, make selections from among properly ranked and certified candidates for promotion or any other appropriate source; and take whatever action may be necessary to carry out the agency mission during emergencies.

 Permissive rights under Section 7106(b)(1) are those rights that management may bargain, but is not statutorily required to do so.
 These include the numbers, types, and grades of employees or positions assigned to any organizational subdivision, work project, or tour of duty, and the technology, methods, and means of performing work.
-See Labor/Management Cooperation, below, for information about a test program of bargaining in these areas.

 Even with respect to nonnegotiable “mandatory” management rights, management must bargain, upon request, over the procedures it will use in exercising these rights and on appropriate arrangements for employees adversely affected by the exercise of such rights.
 For example, in a reduction in force, the decision to RIF is a management right, but how that RIF is conducted and outplacement or other assistance is provided for displaced employees are negotiable issues.